Block quoting in MLA style

 - Quotes of poetry longer than three lines

-- Quotes of ordinary texts (prose) longer than four lines
+- Quotes of prose longer than four lines

-Use the tabs to navigate between MLA block quote examples.
-Pay attention to the indentation, spacing, colon after the leading sentence, and parenthetical citation.
+Use the tabs to navigate between the examples for quoting prose and quoting poetry.
+Pay attention to the indentation, spacing, the colon after the leading sentence, and the parenthetical citation.

 The reader quickly becomes familiar with Nick Carraway’s relationship with Jay Gatsby, as the very first mention of the character illustrates both his admiration and disdain:

-The poem “My Country” is one of the most widely known in Australia, depicting the author Dorothea Mackellar’s love for the country’s unique landscape:
+The poem “My Country” is one of the most widely known in Australia, expressing the poet’s affection for the country’s unique landscape:

 A land of sweeping plains,